winder/hackathon/Tutorials/Java/Transactions.md

 # Background

-After you successfully connect to algod using the [Algorand Sandbox](https://github.com/algorand/sandbox) and your preferred SDK, explore the methods available to read from and write to the blockchain.
+After you successfully connect to algod using the [Algorand Sandbox](https://github.com/algorand/sandbox) and your preferred SDK, let's explore the methods available to read from and write to the blockchain.
 Remember that writing to the Algorand blockchain is simply sending a transaction to the network that is later confirmed within a block.

 Follow the guide below to send your first transaction on Algorand and familiarize yourself with some of the core functions of the SDKs.
 Examples of goal commands and REST API calls are included when they are the same or similar, allowing you to cross-verify and gain fluency across all available tools and platforms.